-- 2. Get a clip lead and clip one end to a long slender screwdriver - 4.
+- 2. Get a clip lead and clip one end to a long slender screwdriver - 3.
+Clip the other end to the metal chassis of the TV (i.e the metal frame parts) - 4.
 Carefully! slip the screwdriver tip under the rubber flap on the top of the tube until it touches the internal wire that both holds the anode wire in place and conducts electricity.